OlfactoryBehaviorLab/dewan_calcium/docs/Test Data.md

 		- index_col = 0
 	- Each column is an odor
 		- header = 0
-	- Each cell will contain a number from 0-4 representing the type of response the cell will have to the representative odorant:
+	- Each cell will contain a number from 0-4 representing the type of response the cell will have to the representative odorant as determined by the AUROC analysis:
 	0) No Response
 	1) On Time Excitatory
 	2) On Time Inhibitory